-- Do not play with or pick at the separators.
+- Do not pick or remove the separators.

-- Do not eat any sticky or chewy foods (such as gum, taffy and caramels).
+- Do not eat sticky or chewy foods like gum, taffy, or caramels.

 Contact the Orthodontic Treatment Program at (614) 722-5602 if your separators fall out before your next appointment.